 3. Broccoli Sprouts: The Liver Protectors

 And no cruciferous veggie contains more sulforaphane than broccoli sprouts.
-They contain nearly 100 times more sulforaphane than mature broccoli and other cruciferous veggies.
+They contain nearly 100 times more sulforaphane than mature broccoli and other cruciferous veggies (7).

-Sulforaphane can activate the Nrf2 pathway better than any other food-based nutrient.
+Sulforaphane can activate the Nrf2 pathway better than any other food-based nutrient (8).
 This matters, because the Nrf2 pathway reduces inflammation in your dog.
 Like oxidative stress, chronic inflammation is a major cause of aging, degeneration, mutations and cancer.

 Like the blueberry, sulforaphane is a potent antioxidant and fights free radical damage.
 And like the blueberry, sulforaphane can cross the blood-brain barrier and protect the brain.

 Sulforaphane also helps remove toxins from the body.
-It activates Phase II liver detoxification, which is an important process for exiting inflammatory toxins.
+It activates Phase II liver detoxification, which is an important process in the elimination of inflammatory toxins.
 It also activates enzymes that protect your dog’s cells from the DNA damage toxins can cause.

 Dogs need about 5 mg sulforaphane per 50 pounds of weight.
-To get that amount, feed a pinch for a small dog to about 1/2 cup for a large-sized dog.
+To get that amount, feed a pinch of broccoli sprouts or a small dog to about 1/2 cup for a large-sized dog.

 4. Mushrooms: The Immune Balancers